NeikiDev/DocsNeikiDev/docs/guides/run-full-scan-with-kaspersky-free.md

 :link: You can use that Short link to share this guide: [https://neiki.dev/FullScan](https://neiki.dev/FullScan)

----

-<p class="tip"> Currently Notification Bug on these Systems: Windows 11 (22H2 & 21H2) - 09.04.2023 </p>

-Reported by `Nelis1982#9547` - Report Bugs & Issues to `Neiki#4405` <br>

-Bug Description: <br>
-After installing "Update for Microsoft Defender Antivirus antimalware platform - KB5007651 (Version 1.0.2302.21002)", you might receive a security notification or warning stating that "Local Security protection is off.
-Your device may be vulnerable..."
-[Read more here](https://learn.microsoft.com/en-us/windows/release-health/status-windows-11-22h2)

----

 ## What you need

 > Please download the latest version of Kaspersky Free from [here](https://www.kaspersky.com/free-antivirus) <br>